Messier 10

 In terms of the abundance of elements other than hydrogen and helium, what astronomers term the metallicity, Messier 10 is "moderately metal–poor".
 The abundance of iron, measured as [Fe/H] equals –1.45 ± 0.04 dex, is only 3.5% of the abundance found at the surface of the Sun.
 The cluster shows evidence of being enriched by the elements generated through the s-process in massive stars and Type II supernovae.
 It shows little evidence of enrichment by Type Ia supernovae.

 Because binary stars are, on average, more massive than normal stars, the binaries tend to migrate toward the center of the cluster.
 The fraction of binary stars in the core region is about 14%.
 This proportion decreases with increasing radius to about 1.5% in the outlying regions of the cluster.
 Correspondingly, the core region contains a concentration of interaction-formed blue straggler stars, most of which formed 2–5 billion years ago.
 The density of stars in the core region is about 3.8 solar masses per cubic parsec.
-Four variable stars have been discovered in this cluster.
+35 variable stars have been discovered in this cluster, including one RR Lyrae variable, two eclipsing binaries, three W Virginis variables, five semiregular variables, and 16 SX Phoenicis variables.
+In addition, the cluster contains two known millisecond pulsars.

 The cluster is currently located about 5 kpc from the Galactic Center.
 It completes an orbit around the Milky Way galaxy about every 140 million years, during which it crosses the plane of the galactic disk every 53 million years.
 Its rosette orbit has an eccentricity of 0.21.